cmusatyalab/quiltview/README.md

     source ENV/bin/activate
     cd proxy_server
     ```
+1. Set the configuration parameters in Const.py

+2. If you want to use Youtube to store videos, you have to do the following steps.
+If your proxy and quiltview server are the same and you want to store the videos in this server (for demo purpose), then you don't need to do this.

-1. You have to register a project at Google Developer console to use the Google APIs of uploading video to Youtube.
+    Register a project at Google Developer console to use the Google APIs of uploading video to Youtube.
 What you need is a JSON file with your credentials.
 Follow the instructions here:

     ```bash
     https://developers.google.com/youtube/registering_an_application
     ```

-2. After creating the project, download the json file and put it under ```proxy_server``` directory.
+    After creating the project, download the json file and put it under ```proxy_server``` directory.
 It has to be named as ```client_secrets.json```.

 3. Run proxy